glgerard/cloud-mdbn/doc/HOWTO.md

 [Amazon EC2 Key Pairs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
 for instructions how to create the key pair.

-Go to the root directory of the repository and run
+Go to the root directory of the repository and first set the `S3_BUCKET` variable to a unique AWS bucket name of your choice

+    S3_BUCKET=your-bucket-name

+You can now create a stack and launch a batch of configurations with the following commands

     source tools/env.sh
     mkdir queue
     cd queue
     init_configs.sh ov ../config/ov_aws_init.csv
-    sync_s3.sh . aws-your-bucket-name
+    sync_s3.sh . $S3_BUCKET
-    create_stack aws-your-bucket-name
+    create_stack $S3_BUCKET

 Replace the string `aws-your-bucket-name` with a unique identifier of your choice.
 This will be the S3 bucket where the results will be stored.
 It must be unique not to